robert-kisteleki/goat/doc/output.md

 Similarly with ASN based aggregation:

 ```
-$ ./goatcli result -stream -id 30001  -limit 10 -output dnsstat -opt asnstat
+$ ./goat result -stream -id 30001  -limit 10 -output dnsstat -opt asnstat
 20	"NXDOMAIN"	 AS2860:3 AS47583:3 AS132420:3 AS7922:2 AS3209:2 AS57344:2 AS63473:1 AS(N/A):1 AS4771:1 AS3214:1
 1	"TIMEOUT"	 AS63473:1
 ```

 In order to make the aggregates, the formatter uses the annotation helper, which maintains a cache of basic probe metadata (in `~/.cache/goat/probes.db`).

 The `type` hint can come handy if you want to "zoom in" on a particular answer type; other answers will be disregarded for the purposes of aggregation.
-For exampe if you're processing results and wan to check NS records only, use `-opt type:NS`.
+For exampe if you're processing results and want to check NS records only, use `-opt type:NS`.